brgsteyr4goodai/chatbot/README.md

 Wilson is a chatbot that can diagnose you based on your symptoms and give you information on illnesses.

 Wilson uses Dialogflow for natural language processing (NLP), Symptoma for the diagnosis and the WHOs International Classification of Diseases (ICD) and Wikipedia as sources.
 It is written in JavaScript and can be run online in Repl, locally with Node.js or in a Docker container.
+Wilson also has Discord integration.

 This project was made for the [2020 #4GoodAI hackathon](https://www.ada.wien/hackathon-fur-gute-ki-4goodai-2020/).

+If you have any questions, problems or suggestions write us an Email or open a GitHub issue.

 > GIF goes here